World Trigger: Manga

 Written and illustrated by Daisuke Ashihara, World Trigger started in Shueisha's shōnen manga magazine Weekly Shōnen Jump on February 9, 2013.
 Due to health issues on the part of the author, it was put on hiatus in November 2016.
 The series resumed publication on October 29, 2018, and ran until November 26 of the same year, before being transferred to the monthly manga magazine Jump Square on December 4, 2018.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on July 4, 2013.
-As of February 4, 2025, 28 volumes have been released.
+As of December 4, 2025, 29 volumes have been released.

 In North America, Viz Media licensed the series for English release in 2014.
 The first volume was released on October 7, 2014.
-As of August 1, 2023, 25 volumes have been released.
+As of March 3, 2026, 28 volumes have been released.

 Anime

 In May 2014, an anime adaptation of World Trigger was announced to start airing in October of the same year.
-The series is produced by Toei Animation and was broadcast on TV Asahi from October 5, 2014 to April 3, 2016.
+The series is produced by Toei Animation and its first 73 episodes were broadcast on TV Asahi from October 5, 2014, to April 3, 2016.
 The series is directed by Mitsuru Hongo with series composition by Hiroyuki Yoshino.
 Toshihisa Kaiya and Hitomi Tsuruta are the character designers and animation directors, and the music is composed by Kenji Kawai.
-The cast includes Nobuhiko Okamoto, Rie Kugimiya, Hideyuki Tanaka, Nao Tamura, Jun Fukuyama, Tomo Muranaka, Yūki Kaji and Yūichi Nakamura.
-The series was slated to run for 50 episodes, but ended up having 73 episodes.
-In summer 2015, the World Trigger Summer Festival 2015 event announced World Trigger: Isekai Kara no Tōbōsha, a brand new series with an original story not presented in the World Trigger manga, and with new characters and concepts.
-This "new series" actually ended up being the "Fugitive Arc" of the anime, which ran from Episodes 49 to 63.
-On March 7, 2016, it was confirmed that the World Trigger anime would end, after it was announced that TV Asahi would be replacing the time slot airing it with sports programming.
-The Nagoya trio Sonar Pocket performed the anime's first opening theme, "Girigiri" (ギリギリ).
-The second opening theme is "Ashita no Hikari" (アシタノヒカリ) by AAA.
-The third opening theme is Dream Trigger (ドリームトリガー, Dorīmu Torigā) by Pile.
+The season was originally slated to run for 50 episodes, but ended up receiving 73 episodes.
+In July 2015, the World Trigger Summer Festival 2015 event announced World Trigger: Isekai Kara no Tōbōsha, a new series with an original story not featured in the original manga, debuting new characters and concepts.
+The "new series" ended up being the "Fugitive Arc", which ran from episodes 49 to 63.
+The Nagoya trio Sonar Pocket performed the anime's first opening theme song, "Girigiri" (ギリギリ).
+The second opening theme song is "Ashita no Hikari" (アシタノヒカリ), performed by AAA.
+The third opening theme song is Dream Trigger (ドリームトリガー), performed by Pile.